microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 caller to duplicate from another process into your own process.

-#### Elevation and Extensions
+### Elevation and Extensions

 [TODO]: # TODO =================================================================

-showerthought (to make sure I don't forget): extensions should be disabled by default in elevated windows.
+Shower thought (to make sure I don't forget): extensions should be disabled by default in elevated windows.
 The user can chose to enable them in elevated windows if they want.
 That setting needs to be hidden in a file that only admins can write to.

 I suppose some extensions might be fine to run in unelevated content processes, but would probably be impossible to entirely prevent them from triggering code in the parent process.

 ~~Like an extension running in the content process could try to trigger the "enable broadcast input" mode and then have its keystrokes sent to the elevated content procs~~ Actually, maybe not.
 The content process doesn't actually handle any keybindings, does it?
 That's all in the window process, so that's not terribly a concern.

-#### What happens to the content if the monarch dies unexpectedly?
+### What happens to the content if the monarch dies unexpectedly?

 What happens if you only have one window process, the monarch, and it throws an exception for whatever reason?
 Will the content processes also attempt